inkstitch/inkstitch/collections/_fonts/en/grand_hotel_marif.md

 ![grand_hotel_marif2](/assets/images/fonts/grandhotel2.jpg)

-or on this apron, with the help of glacial tinu ?
+or on this apron, with the help of glacial tiny ?

 ![grand_hotel_marif3](/assets/images/fonts/glacialgrandhotel.jpg)